Mike Lamond

 Michael Lamond (born May 4, 1987), more commonly known by his online alias Husky or HuskyStarcraft, is a former sports commentator, YouTuber, director, producer, and voice actor.
 He is best known for his work in esports, most notably for his commentating on StarCraft II, a video game published by Blizzard Entertainment.
 He regularly appeared as a commentator at StarCraft tournaments, with his commentary being viewable through various YouTube channels.

 In early 2015, Lamond quit sports commentating.
 In late 2018, after a four-year hiatus, Husky took down his old YouTube channel, which as of March 2019 had over 489 million views.
-He currently has a new channel on the platform and currently works with Rosanna Pansino on Nerdy Nummies.
+He currently has a new channel on the platform and formerly worked with Rosanna Pansino on Nerdy Nummies.

 Early life

 Mike "Husky" Lamond was born in Bakersfield, California.
 He lived in Nipomo in San Luis Obispo County for the first 11 years of his life.
 He later moved with his family to Beavercreek, Oregon, where his parents and older brother still reside.